shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 The BBSHD is a very powerful motor - if things go wrong it can easily overpower you (2.5kw = 3.3HP!) and pull you into traffic and splat.
 This system uses PID setRpm() - so it will attempt to match the speed you set - and ramp up the power until it reaches that speed.
 So unless you know what you are doing with this kind of software - just don't bother - you have to consider this "Life Critical" code - and apply development thoughts with that as the Key feature.

 - if your brake cable disconnects - you can shut off the motor with the panic button or shutdown the app or disconnect the battery.

+Programming is always prone to errors - it's the only sensible way to approach "life crictical" software - so you need bench test this first - wheels off ground or chain removed and make sure the speeds are correct e.t.c.